hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-### groovyParseXML
+### parseXML

-You may parse an XML data using the groovyParseXML function.
+You may parse an XML value inside a user defined function using `parseXML` function. `groovyParseXML` function below does the same.
 ```
 groovyParseXML(value: String): Json
   @tan(type:Groovy, inline: """return parseXML(value)""")